 Pastel-colored clothes.
 Bright white bunnies.
 Decorative eggs filled with candy.
 Easter is just around the corner!
 Start new Easter traditions with your family this month that you can enjoy year after year.

 Open the back door and let the kids out.
 The warm weather is beckoning little ones to go outside and play.
 Enjoy quality outdoor time with your kids with spring season activities that keep them busy rain or shine.
-Weather not cooperating at your house right now?
+Is the weather not cooperating at your house right now?
 There are plenty of other seasonal activities that will defy Mother Nature's plans to prevent you and your kids from having fun.

 Autism Awareness Month